Hummingbird Central

 In the Eastern and Central United States and Canada, the most common species is the Ruby-throated hummingbird.
 Several species are in the Gulf region.

 In the Western United States, one will often find Anna’s, Black-chinned, Calliope, Broad-tailed, Allen’s, White-eared, and Rufous hummingbirds.
-In Texas and the Southwestern United States, all species will be found from time to time.
+In Texas and the Southwestern United States, all North American species will be found from time to time.

-What is the most common hummingbird?
+What is the most common hummingbird in North America?

 click to view a video about the Ruby-throated hummingbird!